SteelCompendium/data-md-dse/Bestiary/Radenwight Redeye.md

   - Weapon
   distance: Ranged 10
   target: One creature or object per minion
+  effect: 'An ally of the redeye within 2 squares of the target can shift up to 2
+    squares. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: